William, Count of Celje

 William of Celje (Wilhelm von Cilli, Viljem Celjski; c.
 1361 – 19 August 1392), also William of Cilli, Count of Celje, was a Styrian nobleman who was married to Anna of Poland, daughter of the Polish king Casimir the Great.
 He was the co-ruler of the House of Celje together with his uncle Hermann I until 1385 and then with his cousin Hermann II until his death.
-William's only daughter, Anna of Celje, married the Polish King Vladislav II Jagello in order to strengthen his claim to the Polish throne.
+William's only daughter, Anna of Celje, married the Polish King Władysław II Jagiełło in order to strengthen his claim to the Polish throne.

 Life

 William was the only child of Ulrich I, Count of Celje and Adelaide of Ortenburg.
 The date of his birth is unknown, but was probably in the early 1360s.
 After his father's death in 1368, William was raised by his uncle Hermann I of Celje.
 Hermann ruled in his nephew's name, and upon William's coming of age, they ruled jointly.
 After Hermann's death in 1385, William continued to rule with his cousin, Hermann's namesake son.
 This was in accordance with the family tradition which avoided splitting the estates by having male members of the family rule together.

 William also continued the family tradition of allegiance to the Habsburgs who had become the Celjes' liege lords in the early 1300s.
 It was, however, during his rule that the Counts of Celje strengthened their positions by developing family and political connections stretching far beyond their native region, thus rapidly emancipating themselves from the Habsburg tutelage.

 Together with his uncle Hermann I and his cousin Hermann II, William took part in the crusade against Samogitians in 1377, as part of the entourage of Duke Albert III of Austria.
 Like his father and grandfather before him, he served as Landeshauptmann (governor) of the Habsburg Duchy of Carniola between 1389 and 1390.
 In 1387, he was enfeoffed with the castle and estate of Dravograd by the Habsburg duke Albert III, further expanding the Celje's possessions along the Drava River in southern Carinthia.

 William fell ill during an expedition against the Ottomans.
 He died in Vienna, and was buried in the Minorite Church in Celje.